 One of the best feelings in the world?
 Your doggo running up to you and giving you a big hug.
 One of the worst feelings?
-Their long, sharp nails digging into your stomach, arms, legs, and other sensitive body parts.
+Their long, sharp nails dig into your stomach, arms, legs, and other sensitive body parts.

 Not only is it not fun, but it takes away from the joy of owning a pup.
 However, in recent years new innovations have hit the market.
-There’s now an assortment of new tools available to dog owners make trimming dog nails a breeze — if you know which products to get.
+There’s now an assortment of new tools available to dog owners to make trimming dog nails a breeze — if you know which products to get.

 Some work better than others, which is why we’ve compiled this list of the best dog nail grinders (not trimmers or cutters) for every budget.
 Below we look at our favorites “at a glance” followed by a more detailed breakdown of each.
 Let’s dig in.

-At a Glance: Our Favorite Dog Nail Grinders
+At A Glance: Our Favorite Dog Nail Grinders

-Note: Clicking the above links will take you to either Chewy.com or Amazon.com, where you can get additional product information and customer reviews.
+Note: Clicking the above links take you to either Chewy.com or Amazon.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.